All Episodes

 Yeah, yeah, yeah.

-They dropped bunker busters, I think they're they were, yeah, mother of all bombs.
+They dropped bunker busters, I think.

-Uh yeah, giant 30,000 pound bombs, twelve of them.
+Yeah, giant 30,000-pound bombs, 12 of them.

 I mean, we can take his word for it.

-Wasn't it confirmed that they didn't actually destroy the facilities, they just damaged them.
+Wasn't it confirmed that they didn't actually destroy the facilities?

 So Trump says it was completely annihilated.

-And other people, like the Iranian authorities, say, no, it wasn't too badly.
+And other people, like the Iranian authorities, say no, it wasn't too badly.

 I think the consensus is that it did mess with their program big time.

-Because they dropped those bombs and then Trump immediately went out and said these places have been um obliterated.
+Because they dropped those bombs and then Trump immediately went out and said these places have been obliterated.

-The Iranians should have come out and said, Yep, they've been obliterated, no need to ever look at them again.
+The Iranians should have come out and said, yep, they've been obliterated.

-They've still got loads of hostages, including American ones, 20 odd actual US ones, and um their line in Trump's line and Israel's line in the sand is we need those back.
+And their line in Trump's line and Israel's line in the sand is we need those back.

 There can't really be a peace until those are back.